Comparing Artemis Therapeutics (ATMS) and The Competition

 |2.32

-As a group, “Miscellaneous chemical products” companies have a potential upside of 28.97%.
-Given Artemis Therapeutics’ peers higher probable upside, analysts clearly believe Artemis Therapeutics has less favorable growth aspects than its peers.
+As a group, “Miscellaneous chemical products” companies have a potential upside of 29.53%.
+Given Artemis Therapeutics’ competitors higher probable upside, analysts plainly believe Artemis Therapeutics has less favorable growth aspects than its competitors.

-This table compares Artemis Therapeutics and its peers’ net margins, return on equity and return on assets.

-Artemis Therapeutics has a beta of -1.05, suggesting that its stock price is 205% less volatile than the S&P 500.
-Comparatively, Artemis Therapeutics’ peers have a beta of 3.23, suggesting that their average stock price is 223% more volatile than the S&P 500.
+Artemis Therapeutics has a beta of -1.05, indicating that its share price is 205% less volatile than the S&P 500.
+Comparatively, Artemis Therapeutics’ competitors have a beta of 3.23, indicating that their average share price is 223% more volatile than the S&P 500.

 Summary

-Artemis Therapeutics peers beat Artemis Therapeutics on 10 of the 10 factors compared.
+Artemis Therapeutics competitors beat Artemis Therapeutics on 9 of the 9 factors compared.

 Artemis Therapeutics Company Profile (Get Rating)